okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 8. Click **Save & Continue**.

-9. With your ngrok session and local application running, complete the one-time verification Okta call at this time or verify the Event Hook later.
+9. With your ngrok session and local application running, complete the one-time verification Okta call at this time.
+You can also verify the Event Hook later.

 ### Verify the Event Hook